evilprince2009/Windows-Terminal-Customization/README.md

 Make a folder named `Workspace` in your `D:\` Drive.

-### Install DotFetch
+### Install DotFetch or DotFetch.NET

-Head over to [DotFetch](https://github.com/evilprince2009/DotFetch) repo and go through the README , and follow the instructions to install it properly on your system.
+Head over to [DotFetch](https://github.com/evilprince2009/DotFetch) or [DotFetch.NET](https://github.com/evilprince2009/DotFetch.NET) repo and go through the README , and follow the instructions to install it properly on your system.

 ### Update PowerShell profile